-In order to measure the effect of single nucleotide variant on the predict network output can be tested via the Janggu.predict_variant_effect based on a Bioseq object and single nucleotide variants in VCF format.
+In order to measure the effect of single nucleotide variant on the predict network output can be tested via the Janggu. predict_variant_effect based on a Bioseq object and single nucleotide variants in VCF format.
 This method evaluates the network for each variant (using its sequence context) as well as its respective reference sequence.
 As a result, an hdf5 file and a bed file will be produced which contain the network predictions for each variant and the associated genomic loci.
-An illustration of the variant effect prediction is given in influence attribution and variant effect prediction.
+An illustration of the variant effect prediction in the notebook (see variant effect prediction).